martinpfannemueller/ACSOS2020-Supplementary-Material/REACT-A_Model-Based_Runtime_Environment_for_Adapting Communication_Systems/Evaluation_2/README.md

 * Host3 (PK, 10.0.1.2): 2 VCPUs, 8GB RAM
 * Host4 (Mininet Wifi, 10.0.1.5): 8 VCPUs, 16GB RAM

-A private network in the network 10.0.1.0/24 was used.
+The machines ran in the network 10.0.1.0/24.
 The network topology looked like this:

 ```
 Host1 (10.0.1.3)+                  +Host3 (10.0.1.2)